Tower of Babel and scattering

 Heavy taxes and prisons; his people rise up and slay him.

-Morianton builds up a mighty people; Emer sees Christ in vision.
+Morianton builds a mighty people (Ether 10); Emer sees Christ in vision (Ether 9).

 Secret combinations lead to war and famine.